suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 ## Overview of contribution process
 > _Hint:_ **Working on your first pull request?** Learn how from this guide in GitHub.
 [How to Contribute to Open Source Project](https://opensource.guide/how-to-contribute/)

-In general you’ll be working with three different copies of the Neurosim-lab/netpyne repository codebase: the official remote copy at https://github.com/Neurosim-lab/netpyne (usually called upstream), your remote [fork][GH-fork] of the upstream repository (similar URL, but with your username in place of Nuerosim-lab, and usually called origin), and the local copy of the codebase on your computer.
+In general you’ll be working with three different copies of the Neurosim-lab/netpyne repository codebase: the official remote copy at https://github.com/Neurosim-lab/netpyne (usually called upstream), your remote [fork](https://help.github.com/en/articles/fork-a-repo) of the upstream repository (similar URL, but with your username in place of Nuerosim-lab, and usually called origin), and the local copy of the codebase on your computer.
 The typical contribution process is to:

 1. synchronize your local copy with `upstream`
 2. make changes to your local copy
-3. [push][GH-push] your changes to `origin` (your remote fork of the `upstream`)
+3. [push](https://help.github.com/en/articles/pushing-commits-to-a-remote-repository) your changes to `origin` (your remote fork of the `upstream`)
-4. submit a [pull request][GH-prfork] from your fork into `upstream`
+4. submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) from your fork into `upstream`

 The next sections describe this process in more detail.

 ## Getting started
-> **Note:** If you are new in GitHubs see this [link][GH-start].
+> **Note:** If you are new in GitHubs see this [link](https://guides.github.com/activities/hello-world/).

 ### Configuring git
 To get set up for contributing, make sure you have git installed on your local computer:

 * On Linux, the command `sudo apt install git` is usually sufficient; see the [official Linux instructions](https://git-scm.com/download/linux) for more options.

-* On MacOS, download [the .dmg installer](https://git-scm.com/download/mac); Atlassian also provides [more detailed instructions and alternatives](https://www.atlassian.com/git/tutorials/install-git) such as using MacPorts or Homebrew.
+* On MacOS, download the [.dmg installer](https://git-scm.com/download/mac); Atlassian also provides [more detailed instructions and alternatives](https://www.atlassian.com/git/tutorials/install-git) such as using MacPorts or Homebrew.

 * On Windows, we recommend [git Bash](https://gitforwindows.org/) rather than the [official Windows version of git](https://git-scm.com/download/win), because git Bash provides its own shell that includes many Linux-equivalent command line programs that are useful for development.
 Windows 10 also offers the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) that offers similar functionality to git Bash.